eclipse-che/che-docs/src/main/pages/setup-openshift/openshift-admin-guide.md

 This feature is available only when Che is configured to create a new OpenShift namespace for every Che workspace.

-To enable this feature, the administrator should:
+As detailed below, to enable this feature, the administrator should:
-- register, inside Keycloak, an OpenShift identity provider that will point to the OpenShift console of the cluster in which the workspace resources should be created,
+- [register](#openshift-identity-provider-registration), inside Keycloak, an OpenShift identity provider that will point to the OpenShift console of the cluster in which the workspace resources should be created,
-- configure Che to use this Keycloak identity provider in order to retrieve the OpenShift tokens of Che users.
+- [configure](#che-configuration) Che to use this Keycloak identity provider in order to retrieve the OpenShift tokens of Che users.

 Once this is done, every interactive action done by a Che user on workspaces, such as start or stop, will create OpenShift resources under his personal OpenShift account.
 And the first time the user will try to do it, he will be asked to link his Keycloak account with his personal OpenShift account: